citp/privacy-policy-historical/i/im/imp/impactfactory.com.md

 If you feel that this site is not following its stated privacy policy, you may contact us at the above addresses or phone number.

-All Early Bird Discounts Need to be paid in full on the same day as booking.
+All Early Bird and Late Booking Discounts Need to be paid in full on the same day as booking.
 (This discount is NOT available if you wish to pay by Invoice)